danielaparker/jsoncons/src/doc/Home.md

 `jsoncons` is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
 It supports parsing a JSON file or string into a tree structured `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
 It also provides an event-based API for reading and writing JSON documents that are too large to fit into available memory, somewhat analogously to SAX processing in the XML world.
+A brief introduction may be found in [jsoncons: a C++ library for json construction](http://jsoncons.sourceforge.net/).

 The library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.